Edu4Chip/Didactic-SoC/readme.md

 * Documentation is incomplete.
 Once complete, it should contain details why certain template architecture was chosen as well as more extensive documentation what is included where.
 Additionally, template documentation should be added for "student" systems to document themselves.

 * pcb related items such as external clock frequency, connetivity.
+Initial assumption is external 8 MHz oscillator.

 ## What is excluded from repository